fbpx

 Is there a best time of day to practice gratitude, empathy and mindfulness?

-These are strategies that can be practiced any day, at any time of day.
+These are strategies that can be practised any and every day, at any time of day.

 My child has a diagnosed mental illness.
 Will this interfere with/ replace our current supports/strategies?

-The Resilience Project schools program is a prevention-based program and will not replace any formal treatment your child may be accessing.
+The Resilience Project School Partnership Program is a prevention-based program and will not replace any formal treatment your child may be accessing.

-The Resilience Project schools program should not cause any interference with your child’s current plan in fact the strategies your child learns will most likely benefit them.
+The Resilience Project School Partnership Program should not cause any interference with your child’s current plan, and in fact, the strategies your child learns will most likely benefit them.
 However, we would encourage you to let your child’s mental health professional know that they are completing the program at school and seek their guidance on this.
+It would also be helpful if you let your child’s teacher know about your child’s plan (if you haven’t already) so that the teacher can keep an extra close eye on them.

 I'm concerned my child may be experiencing mental ill-health, where can I go for help?

-1. The Resilience Project is not a treatment or assessment service.
+The Resilience Project is not a treatment or assessment service.
+Consider the following if you are worried about your child:

-• The School wellbeing team may be able to assist you with local support services that work with young people.
+• Consult the School wellbeing team who may be able to assist you with local support services that work with young people.

-• Websites such as Beyond Blue and Headspace have some great resources and information, too.
+• Look at websites such as Beyond Blue and Headspace for more great information and resources.

 Approved Provider